hphelion/docs.hpcloud.com/apispecs/cdn/hp-cloud-cdn-api.md

 `http://h1dbbb5c59541c721905ae1a7a433b50c.cdn.hpcloudsvc.com` (i.e., the CNAME `h1dbbb5c59541c721905ae1a7a433b50c.cdn.hpcloudsvc.com` has been assigned to this container).

 To access the object via the HP Cloud Content Delivery Network (CDN) service, use this URL: `http://h1dbbb5c59541c721905ae1a7a433b50c.cdn.hpcloudsvc.com/mose.jpg`.
+If you prefer to use SSL (i.e., HTTPS) to acccess the object, the HP Cloud CDN service also assignes a URI to the [X-CDN-SSL-URI](#x_cdn_ssl_uri) attribute.
+This has a different format than the X-CDN-URI attribute, but is otherwise used in the same way i.e., append your object name to the URI to access it.

 When you CDN-enable a container, all objects in the container become public when accessed via the X-CDN-URI endpoint; there are no authentication tokens or other access controls needed to give